-- 2.1 The Santa Rosa County Sheriff's Office agrees to employ thirty (30) School Resource Officers (SROs) and one (1) K-9 handler and animal, two (2) Sergeant SROs and One (1) Lieutenant SRO during the term of this agreement.
-The officers shall be employees of the Santa Rosa County Sheriff's Office and shall be subject to the administration, supervision and control of the Santa Rosa County Sheriff's Office. - 2.2 The Santa Rosa County Sheriff's Office agrees to provide and to pay the officer's personnel costs in accordance with the applicable salary schedules and employment practices of the Santa Rosa County Sheriff's Office on a monthly basis including, but not necessarily limited to: base salary, sick leave, annual leave, retirement compensation, disability salary continuation, workers compensation, unemployment compensation, life insurance, dental insurance, and medical/hospitalization insurance and overtime.
-The officers shall be subject to all other personnel policies and practices of the Santa Rosa County Sheriff's Office except as such policies or practices may have to be modified to comply with the terms and conditions of this Agreement. - 2.2.1 The Santa Rosa County School board agrees to reimburse the Santa Rosa County Sheriff's Office monthly for the above mentioned personnel costs through an open purchase order.
-The Sheriff's Office will send an invoice at the beginning of every month for the previous month's costs.
+- 3.1.
+The Sheriff's Office agrees to employ thirty-two (32) full time Deputies (SROs), two (2) Sergeant SROs and one (1) Lieutenant SRO during the term of this agreement.
+The officers shall be employees of the Sheriff's Office and shall be subject to the administration, supervision and control of the Sheriff's Office. - 3.2.
+The Sheriff's Office agrees to provide and to pay the officer's personnel costs in accordance with the applicable salary schedules and employment practices of the Sheriff's Office on a monthly basis including, but not necessarily limited to: base salary, sick leave, annual leave, retirement compensation, disability salary continuation, workers compensation, unemployment compensation, life insurance, dental insurance, and medical/hospitalization insurance and overtime.
+The officers shall be subject to all other personnel policies and practices of the Sheriff's Office except as such policies or practices may have to be modified to comply with the terms and conditions of this Agreement. - 3.2.1.
+The School Board agrees to reimburse the Sheriff's Office on a monthly basis for the above-mentioned personnel costs through an open purchase order, not to exceed \$3.2 million annually.
+This amount may be adjusted one time during each contract year to account for approved raises authorized by the Santa Rosa County Board of County Commissioners.
+The Sheriff's Office will send an invoice at the beginning of every month for the previous month's costs. - 3.3.
+The Sheriff's Office, in its sole discretion, shall have the power and authority to hire, discharge and discipline officers.
+The Sheriff's Office shall hold the School Board free, harmless and

-- 2.3 The SANTA ROSA COUNTY SHERIFF'S OFFICE, in its sole discretion, shall have the power and authority to hire, discharge and discipline officers.
-The Santa Rosa County Sheriff's Office shall hold the Santa Rosa County School Board free, harmless and indemnified from and against any and all claims, suits or causes of action arising out of allegations of unfair or unlawful employment practices brought by officers. - 2.4 The Santa Rosa County Sheriff's Office shall provide any additional training which may be deemed appropriate to insure that SROs are familiar with specific laws and regulations that apply to students, faculty, and staff on school campuses. - 2.5 The officers shall be assigned by the Santa Rosa County Sheriff's Office as follows: 30 schools throughout the county at the discretion of the Sheriff in agreement with the superintendent. - 2.6 In the event an SRO is absent from work, the SRO shall notify both his supervisor in the Santa Rosa County Sheriff's Office and the principal of the school to which the SRO is assigned.
-When possible, the Santa Rosa County Sheriff's Office agrees to assign another SRO to substitute for the SRO who is absent. - 2.7 The Santa Rosa County School board expects that the SROs assigned to each school site shall be on site each day school is in session according to the Santa Rosa County School District Calendar unless unavailable due to illness, required training, off-site activities related to the SRO's duties, or other extenuating circumstances necessitating the officer be elsewhere.
-When possible, the Santa Rosa County Sheriff's Office agrees to assign another SRO to substitute for the SRO who is absent.
+- indemnified from and against any and all claims, suits or causes of action arising out of allegations of unfair or unlawful employment practices brought by officers. - 3.4.
+The Sheriff's Office shall provide any additional training which may be deemed appropriate to ensure that SROs are familiar with specific laws and regulations that apply to students, faculty, and staff on school campuses. - 3.4.1.
+SROs shall abide by School Board policies and shall consult with and coordinate activities through the principal, but shall be responsible to the Sheriff's Office in all matters relating to employment, subject to agreements between the parties. - 3.5.
+SROs shall be assigned by the Sheriff's Office as follows: 32 schools (See Appendix A) throughout the county at the discretion of the Sheriff in agreement with the Superintendent. - 3.6.
+In the event an SRO is absent from work, the SRO shall notify both his/her supervisor in the Sheriff's Office and the principal of the school to which the SRO is assigned.
+When possible, the Sheriff's Office agrees to assign another SRO to substitute for the SRO who is absent.
+In the event an SRO is unavailable, the Sheriff's Office agrees to assign another deputy sheriff to fill the vacancy. - 3.7.
+The School Board expects that the SROs assigned to each school site shall be on site each day school is in session according to the Santa Rosa County School District Calendar unless unavailable due to illness, required training, off-site activities related to the SRO's duties, or other extenuating circumstances necessitating the officer be elsewhere.

-3.0 Duty Hours
+4. Duty Hours